fortify/shared-github/PLAN.md

    **one** commit SHA for all shared CI building blocks.
 3. Keep the "admin updates the org allow-list → wrappers update automatically" experience, just gated by review instead of being instant.
-4. Keep changes low-maintenance: consumers should not need to hand-edit SHAs;
+4. Keep changes low-maintenance: consumers should not need to calculate SHAs;
-   bumps should arrive as a bot-authored PR they merge.
+  bump checks should produce a small, reviewable patch that a maintainer can apply and merge.
+Fully automatic PR creation remains a future option.

 ## Target process overview